NavBernal/CompTIA-Security-Cert/5.0 Security Program Management & Oversight/5.6 Security Awareness/User Training.md

 - Provide access online in policy guidelines
 - Reference the policies in the employee handbook
 ### Situational awareness
-- Users should always relooking for threats
+- Users should always be looking for threats
 - Software attacks: Email links, attachment, unusual URLs, text messages, etc.
 - Physical attacks: USB drives in a FedEx envelope, unlocked building doors, etc.
 - Be ready for anything